Last updated: September 14, 2020

 - For the term of Client’s use of the Platform and one (1) year thereafter, Client shall not directly or indirectly: (a) solicit for employment or contract services or hire any Photographer to perform services similar to those offered by Photographer through the platform, except for services to be performed pursuant to Work Orders via the Platform without the prior written consent of Shoott; nor (b) take any action which interferes with the contractual relationship between Shoott and any of its Photographers.

 These Client Terms commence when Client registers to use the Platform for the first time and continue in force until terminated by either party.
 Client may terminate these Client Terms immediately upon notice to Shoott at any time and for any reason.
-Shoott may terminate these Client Terms immediately without any notice at any time and for any reason.
+Shoott may terminate these Client Terms immediately without any notice at any time and for any reason, including, but not limited to, because Shoott has a good faith belief that such action is necessary to prevent abuse or otherwise protect the safety of the Shoott community, including Photographers, or any third parties.
 Upon termination by either party, Client’s rights to access and use the Platform will cease immediately.
 Upon any termination, Client will not be relieved of any obligation to pay any fees due to Shoott which accrued before the termination date.
 If these Client Terms are terminated for any reason, Shoott will make the Client Data available for transmittal to Client within a reasonable period after receiving a written request from Client, provided such request is received within sixty (60) days following termination.

 - Warranties and Disclaimer.